avalanche-games/avalanche/README.md

 ##Problems

-If something is bothering you, you should really create a issue here, we have no restriction about the issues that you should create, but we ask you to:
+If something is bothering you, you should really create an issue on our github, we have no restriction about the issues that you should create, but we ask you to:

-Give information about your Operational System, GCC version, Vala version, and everything you tried to do to fix the problem, if some commit added that problem, you may also want to reffer to it.
+Give information about your Operational System, GCC version, Vala version, and everything you tried to do to fix the problem, if some commit were added, sending it might help solving the problem.

 ###About Build Issues

-You should avoid to create issues to unsupported ways of building the editor, and also, for build issues use a name like `Build Error on Operational System - Details`, where Operational System is Windows/Mac/LinuxDistro version, the details is a thing that you think that is causing the bug, no rules for descriptions (for now).
+You should avoid to create issues to unsupported ways of building the editor.
+For build issues use a name like `Build Error on Operational System - Details`, where Operational System is Windows/Mac/LinuxDistro version, Details can be a possible cause or the error message resume.

 # Licensing